Secured Business Loans: National’s Ultimate Guide to Loan Collateral (2019)

 Unsecured business financing is isn’t secured by assets or collateral.
 Instead, borrowers provide a personal guarantee that they’ll pay back the loan regularly, in full and on time.

-There are both unsecured versions of business loans and business lines of credit.
+There are both term loans without collateral and business lines of credit.
 These are great options for business owners with limited assets, as well as those that simply that do not feel comfortable with leveraging their own personal or business property.

 3 Key Differences Between Secured and Unsecured